srvkataria/mailerlite-sandbox/README.md

 Import `mailerlite.sql` (located in the root directory) in MySQL

+Run the server & open the web app in localhost

+### API Endpoints

 The API usage, instructions & examples are documented here, [MailerLite SandBox API Docs](https://documenter.getpostman.com/view/9252054/SVzw51h9?version=latest#intro)

+Some example API tests for get, create, update & delete operations also exist in the tests folder inside root/home directory.

+These tests are implemented using PHP-Curl & can easily be run in the web browser.